di-teach/supinfo_5lake_course/lessons/04-model-training/ReadMe.md

 - [Summary of the Activity](#summary-of-the-activity)
 - [Additional Resources](#additional-resources)

----

-## Prerequisites

-- Basic knowledge of Python programming.
-- Familiarity with machine learning concepts, especially classification.
-- Understanding of evaluation metrics and optimization techniques.

----

 ### **Step 1: Set Up Your Databricks Workspace**

 Check that your Databricks workspace is set up (if you have not done so already during a previous exercise).